Five Good Questions About Water Baptism

 Question #5: What Words Should Be Said During Water Baptism?

-Frankly, the exact words don’t seem nearly as important as the mode.
+Frankly, the exact words said during a water baptism don’t seem nearly as important as the mode.
 Jesus told His followers to baptize “in the name of the Father, and of the Son, and of the Holy Spirit” (Matthew 28:19).
 Peter told a group of Jews to be baptized “in the name of Jesus Christ” (Acts 2:38).
 Later, he told a group of Gentiles to be baptized “in the name of the Lord” (Acts 10:48).
 Paul baptized a group of believers “in the name of the Lord Jesus” (Acts 19:5).

 Most churches use the Matthew 28:19 words.
 This verse is one of the Bible’s proof texts that God is one God who exists in three distinct personages.
 In the verse, Jesus says to His disciples, “Go therefore and make disciples of all the nations, baptizing them in the name (singular) of the Father and of the Son and of the Holy Spirit.”
 You see, there is no need to immerse the believer three times into the water.
 To do so is to confuse the fact that God the Father, God the Son, and God the Holy Spirit are One.
-It is also to miss the fact that corpses aren’t buried three times.
+Furthermore, it is to miss the fact that corpses aren’t buried three times.